 The economy performed very well in 2018.
 GDP growth, expected to be 2.9% for the year, tied 2015 for the strongest of the nine year recovery.
 Recent growth was particularly impressive in Q2 at 4.2% q/q annualized and 3.5% in Q3.
 The all-important consumer sector flexed its muscles at 3.8% and 3.6% in Q2 and Q3.

 The North American construction market is, after China, the second largest, and the most open and transparent in the world.
 The magnitude of the construction market opportunity and the low barrier to entry make North America an attractive destination for foreign construction companies.

 As the holiday season starts, it’s time to reflect on what 2018 brought to us, and what 2019 holds in store.
 Looking back we can see the end of synchronization, more populism, selectivity in a volatile environment, and the end of easy money.

-Download this Special Report for more information!
+Fill out the form to receive this Special Report for more information!

 Real GDP contracted by -2.4% q/q in Q4 2018, confirming the (technical) recession we have long predicted.
 In addition, the figures for previous quarters were markedly revised downwards: to -1.6% q/q in Q3 (from -1.1%); +0.05% q/q in Q2 (previously +0.6%